0xTheProDev/ui-components/README.md

 ## Deploying

-Visit the [Buildkite Master Branch](https://buildkite.com/sendgrid/ui-components/builds?branch=master) and select the SemVer appropriate to your deployment and you should be off and away.
-Make sure to post in FE Guild that a new version is going out.
+Visit the [Buildkite Master Branch](https://buildkite.com/sendgrid/ui-components/builds?branch=master) and select the semantic version appropriate to your deployment and you should be off and away.
+Make sure to post in `eng-guild-frontend` that a new version is going out.

 <a name="license"></a>